maddsua/lambda/readme.md

 ## Why?

-I wanna have the power of C++ on my server apps, but I really don't like the APIs that the vast majority of C/C++ server libs provide.
-I like Deno and it's APIs, but you cant easily make it work with windows-specific APIs/some socially awkward devices/cryptic af dlls from 1995 and some other crazy stuff I work with.
+I wanna have the power of C++ on my server apps, but I could not find any server library or framework that would fit my workflow and code style.
+Deno is very close to be a perfect fit, but it's a JavaScript runtime so good luck have fun making it work with windows-specific APIs, some socially awkward devices or cryptic AF DLLs from 1995...
+I mean, just the usual stuff I work with.

 Does it sound like a deal?
 It does to me.

 ## Why lambda?